 MRSA are strains of Staphylococcus aureus with resistance to beta-lactam antibiotics, and often resistance to other antibiotics as well.
 Strains of MRSA have emerged in farm animals in recent years, and unlike many strains of Staphylococcus aureus of farm-animal origin, these livestock-associated MRSA strains can colonise and multiply on most species, including humans.
-The most common of these, MRSA ST398, was first detected in the Netherlands in 2005 [60].
+The most common of these, MRSA ST398, was first detected in the Netherlands in 200563.

 The spread of MRSA ST398 throughout Europe's pig population in particular (it is also present in poultry and cattle), is recognised to have led to a growing number of these infections in humans.
-This strain now accounts for approximately 39% of human cases of MRSA in the Netherlands [61].
+This strain now accounted for approximately 42% of human cases of MRSA in the Netherlands in 2008 and 2009, but following large reductions in farm antibiotic use, the proportion fell to 29% by 20141.
 Although farmers and those in direct contact with livestock are those most at risk, MRSA ST398 can also sometimes pass from human to human.
 Consumers of meat contaminated with MRSA are not thought to be at great risk, but further research is needed to clarify this.

-Most MRSA infections in humans in the UK currently have nothing to do with agriculture, but the recent detection of a small number of cases of MRSA ST398 and other types of MRSA in British cattle is cause for concern [62].
+Most MRSA infections in humans in the UK currently have nothing to do with agriculture, but the recent detection of a small number of cases of MRSA ST398 and other types of MRSA in British cattle is cause for concern64.
+MRSA ST398 has also now been found in British poultry and British pigs^{65,66}.

 Livestock-associated MRSA have already caused infections in humans in the UK, and experience from abroad suggests that, for MRSA ST398 in particular, there is a real danger that it will spread widely in livestock unless changes in farm antimicrobial use are introduced urgently.

-Several further types of MRSA are now emerging in pigs in Europe, North and South America, and Asia, and some of these are epidemic human strains which are thought to have transferred initially from humans to animals [63] [64][65].
+Several further types of MRSA are now emerging in pigs in Europe, North and South America, and Asia, and some of these are epidemic human strains which are thought to have transferred initially from humans to animals^{67,68,69}.
 If these strains become widespread on farms, there is a real danger that livestock will become a very important reservoir of human MRSA infections.
 It is worth noting how quickly the livestock-associated MRSA problem has emerged.
 Less than ten years ago, MRSA had never been detected in pigs, and the very small number of cases found in other farm animals were believed to have been incidental transfers from humans.

-More recently, MRSA has been found in abattoir studies in 61% of Spanish pigs, in 60% of Germany pigs and 39% of Dutch pigs [66][67][68].
-The emergence of this problem, like the emergence of the highly resistant ESBL E. coli, is believed by scientists to be particularly linked to the increased use in farming of modern cephalosporins, which are classified by the WHO as critically important antibiotics in human medicine [69][70].
+More recently, MRSA has been found in abattoir studies in 61% of Spanish pigs, in 60% of German pigs and 39% of Dutch pigs^{70,71,72}.
+The emergence of this problem, like the emergence of the highly resistant ESBL E. coli, is believed by scientists to be particularly linked to the increased use in farming of modern cephalosporins, which are classified by the WHO as critically important antibiotics in human medicine^{73,74}.